Taseen08/portfolio/README.md

 # Portfolio-Website

-This is my personal website built with HTML, CSS, Javascipt.
+This is my personal website built with HTML, CSS, and Javascipt.